The 7 players Chelsea signed along with N’Golo Kante – & how they fared

 Despite playing a bit-part role in his debut season, he did still score the title-winning goal away to West Brom in 2017.

-The 27-year-old has since had loan spells at Borussia Dortmund, Valencia and Crystal Palace but chances of a revival at Stamford Bridge look incredibly slim.
+The 27-year-old has since had loan spells at Borussia Dortmund, Valencia, Crystal Palace and currently Besiktas but chances of a revival at Stamford Bridge look incredibly slim.
+He remains contracted at Stamford Bridge until 2023.

 Michy Batshuayi with the only goal as the Blues beat West Brom 1-0 at The Hawthorns. pic.twitter.com/g2UDdNQUWh